Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

 (This chain on~$\Omega$ is what defines the term ``point of view of the particle.'')
 The conclusion \eqref{E:1.7a} gives us actually a bit more than just AIP; indeed, we get that for any bounded continuous function $F\colon C([0,\infty),\R^d)\to\R$,

-This is sometimes called ``Invariance Principle in probability.''
+This is sometimes called ``Invariance Principle in probability'' or ``Semi-quenched Invariance Principle'' (see, e.g., T\'oth~\cite{Toth}).

-\textsl{(2) Quenched Invariance Principle}: While the Invariance Principle in probability suffices when averaging is taken with respect to the starting point (as often happens in applications) it has little to say about an IIP for individual samples from~$\BbbP$ and the walk started from a fixed point.
-Attempts to remedy this deficiency gave rise to a sequence of works whose objective is to prove an IIP for~$\BbbP$-a.e.~$\omega$ and~$X$ started from the origin, which we generally refer to as a \emph{Quenched Invariance Principle} (QIP).
-These works address progressively more challenging classes of random environments: \settowidth{\leftmargini}{(11)} \begin{enumerate} \item[(1)] uniformly elliptic environments covered by Sidoravicius and Sznitman~\cite{SS04} (with Quenched CLT settled by Osada~\cite{Osada}, Boivin~\cite{Boivin}, Boivin and Depauw~\cite{Boivin-Depauw}), \item[(2)] random walk on supercritical percolation cluster (Sidoravicius and Sznitman~\cite{SS04}, Berger and Biskup~\cite{BB07}, Mathieu and Piatnitski~\cite{MP07}), \item[(3)] i.i.d.\ nearest-neighbor conductance models subject to the restriction that positive conductances are in the supercritical percolation regime (Mathieu~\cite{M08}, Biskup and Prescott~\cite{BP07}, Barlow and Deuschel~\cite{BD12}, Andres, Barlow, Deuschel and Hambly~\cite{ABDH}), \item[(4)] nearest-neighbor conductances subject to moment conditions \eqref{E:2.7i} with $p,q=1$ in~$d=1,2$ (Biskup~\cite{B11}) and for $p,q>1$ such that $1/p+1/q<2/d$ (Andres, Deuschel and Slowik~\cite{ADS15}) in~$d\ge3$; these were improved to work under
+\textsl{(2) Quenched Invariance Principle}: While the Invariance Principle in probability suffices when averaging is taken with respect to the starting point (as often happens in applications) it has little to say about an IIP for individual samples from~$\BbbP$ and/or the walk started from a fixed point.
+Attempts to remedy this deficiency gave rise to a sequence of works whose objective is to prove an IIP for~$\BbbP$-a.e.~$\omega$ and~$X$ started from the origin, which is referred to as a \emph{Quenched Invariance Principle} (QIP).
+The following referencess address progressively more challenging classes of random environments: \settowidth{\leftmargini}{(11)} \begin{enumerate} \item[(1)] uniformly elliptic environments covered by Sidoravicius and Sznitman~\cite{SS04} (with Quenched CLT settled by Osada~\cite{Osada}, Boivin~\cite{Boivin}, Boivin and Depauw~\cite{Boivin-Depauw}), \item[(2)] random walk on supercritical percolation cluster (Sidoravicius and Sznitman~\cite{SS04}, Berger and Biskup~\cite{BB07}, Mathieu and Piatnitski~\cite{MP07}), \item[(3)] i.i.d.\ nearest-neighbor conductance models subject to the restriction that edges with positive conductances percolate (Mathieu~\cite{M08}, Biskup and Prescott~\cite{BP07}, Barlow and Deuschel~\cite{BD12}, Andres, Barlow, Deuschel and Hambly~\cite{ABDH}), \item[(4)] nearest-neighbor conductances subject to moment conditions \eqref{E:2.7i} with $p,q=1$ in~$d=1,2$ (Biskup~\cite{B11}) and for $p,q>1$ such that $1/p+1/q<2/d$ (Andres, Deuschel and Slowik~\cite{ADS15}) in~$d\ge3$; these were improved to work under

 by Bella and Sch\"affner~\cite{BSch20}, \item[(5)] long-range conductance models with the first condition in \eqref{E:2.7i} replaced by